vishalrk1/Board-Game/conquest-game-design.md

    - Players must balance resource usage between unit recruitment, maintenance, and development.
    - Efficient resource management is key to sustaining a large army and expanding territory.
    - Trading excess resources or raiding enemy territories can be viable strategies for resource acquisition.

-This design provides a diverse set of characters with unique strengths and weaknesses, a flexible character selection system, and a deep resource management aspect that adds strategic depth to the gameplay.